 Right-click the speaker icon at the right side of the taskbar and select Open Volume Mixer.
 This has sliders for things like the speakers and system sounds.
 Check that all the sliders are at the top for maximum volume.

-Note: If headphone not working in windows 10, Go to Settings > Privacy > Microphone and make sure “Allow apps to access your microphone” is active.
+Note: If headphones not working in Windows 10, Go to Settings > Privacy > Microphone and make sure “Allow apps to access your microphone” is active.
 This will fix the problem for you.

 Run playing audio troubleshooter

 To fix Windows 10 audio or sound problems, Run the build-in audio troubleshooter.
 It might be able to fix audio playback problems automatically.